 Unfortunately, many women are putting up with painful intercourse, depriving themselves of the healthy intimacy that should be the cornerstone of their relationship.

-A thorough assessment is imperative in order to identify the particular type of dyspareunia the woman has and to offer the appropriate intervention.
+Treatment for sexual pain: a thorough assessment is imperative in order to identify the particular type of dyspareunia the woman has and to offer the appropriate intervention.
 The clinician who takes the time to obtain a complete and careful medical and sexual evaluation can help resolve most of these problems.